DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Re-Structuring the Data

 I'll be the first to admit when I'm wrong about something.
 If you looked at part 1 of this project, you'll notice that most of my data was structured to use a cumulative sum - which meant that stats were aggregating for each team as the season went on.
-Unfortunately, it didn't take my long in my analysis to notice the problem with that.
+Unfortunately, it didn't take me long in my analysis to notice the problem with that.
 Before I jump into anything else, let me show you the issue I noticed:

 ```
 > cor(ttrain$Home_Goals, ttrain$Home_BS)